sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively/2019-09-25-run-bril-on-raspberry-pi-natively.md

-One of the reasons is that the Bril code file gets too large to do simple tasks because current Bril lacks of basic and advanced language features.
+One of the reasons is that the Bril code file gets too large to do simple tasks because current Bril lacks of basic language features.
 For example, Bril does not have arrays yet, so it is not possible to do matrix multiplication with loops.
 Therefore, each multiplication instruction is explicitly generated,